Frequently Asked Questions

 In what year were mineral lease rentals included as part of allowable costs for overhead calculation?

-Mineral lease rentals have never been part of the allowable costs for the overhead calculation in any PASC Accounting Procedure.
+Mineral lease rentals have never been part of the allowable costs for the overhead calculation in any EASC Accounting Procedure.

 On the other hand Surface Lease Rentals are an allowable cost for the overhead calculation.